 More Books and Resources

-Here, you will get some insight into the books and resources that are important to my practice.
+Here, you will get insight about books and resources that are important to my practice.
 Click on links if you want info about how to get these resources.
-I don’t receive anything.
-I just link things here to make things easy for people who come to my site.
+I mark affiliate links as I develop them.
+Money made from affiliate links supports my ability to spend time building out useful and free information on this site and the Dyslexia Support Calgary Facebook group.

 reading in the brain - stanislaus dehaene